wmde/wikibase-release-pipeline/development/docs/adr/0015-security-fixes-non-wmde-software.md

 ### Recognizing the need to release

 To some extent the most important part of continuously delivering security fixes is to be notified of when they are available.
-Since most of the code shipped in the Wikibase docker images aren't WMDE maintained we need to become aware of when they are available to be included.
+Since most of the code shipped in the Wikibase Docker Images aren't WMDE maintained we need to become aware of when they are available to be included.

 For MediaWiki we could add some simple test to compare which is the latest stable version we have released to the one that [currently is available](https://www.mediawiki.org/wiki/Template:MW_stable_release_number).
 When there is a mismatch we know there is a release available.